-I am a big fan of the Web.Config Transformations that got introduced with a while back.
-Prior to them being inherently supported one could accomplish the same thing with part of the Enterprise Library, and prior to that one could leverage a custom MSBuild Task or the XMLPoke Task to get your web.config updated based on the environment it was targeting.
+I am a big fan of the Web.Config Transformations that got introduced a while back.
+Prior to them being inherently supported, one could accomplish the same thing with part of the Enterprise Library, and prior to that, one could leverage a custom MSBuild Task or the XMLPoke Task to get your web.config updated based on the environment it was targeting.

 Unfortunately, VS.Net doesn't do any transforming when you are developing and just debugging your local environment.
 But there are some steps you can do to make this happen if you want.

 - First, create the configurations you want in VS.Net, assuming the default debug and release are not enough for what you are trying to accomplish.

 - Right click on you web.config and select Add Config Transforms - this will create a dependant transformation config for each of your configurations defined.

 - Now you can rename your web.config to web.base.config.

 - Add a web.config to your project.
 It doesn't matter what is in it because it will get overwritten every time we do a build but we want it as part of the project so VS.Net doesn't give us the "Your Project isn't configured for Debugging" pop-up.

 - Edit your .csproj Project File and add the following

 AfterBuild target.
 Here, you can see that I will be transforming the web.base.config file using the web.[configuration].config and it will save it as web.config.